Two-dimensional altermagnets: Superconductivity in a minimal microscopic model: Effective interaction

 and

-Here, the first term is an interaction between electrons of opposite spins.
+\end{widetext} Here, the first term is an interaction between electrons of opposite spins.
 This term can not give rise to zero momentum Cooper pairs for spin-polarized bands and, thus, not a robust superconducting state.
-However, the interaction in Eq. \eqref{V1} could be relevant for altermagnets with weak spin splitting.
+However, the interaction in Eq. \eqref{V1} could be relevant for weak altermagnets.
 In this case, there is no $\mathcal{PT}$-symmetry relating $\Omega^A$ and $\Omega^B$ as for conventional antiferromagnets.
 This is interesting because it could lead to an intrinsic squeezing-enhanced superconducting state.
-For conventional antiferromagnets, this behavior is reserved for uncompensated interfaces \cite{Erlandsen2019PRB,Erlandsen2021PRB}.
+For conventional antiferromagnets, this behavior is reserved for uncompensated interfaces \cite{Erlandsen2019PRB, Erlandsen2021PRB}.
 In the second term, we introduced $\bm{Q} = \bm{q} + \bm{q}'$.
-The sum over $\bm{Q}$ goes over momenta such that $\bm{q}, \bm{q}' \in \mathrm{BZ}$ while respecting $\bm{q}-\bm{q}' = \bm{k}'-\bm{k}$.
-In the following, we consider potential superconductivity arising from the interaction in Eq. \eqref{V2Supp}.
+In the following, we consider potential superconductivity arising from the interaction in Eq. \eqref{V2A}.